wenliangz/ecommerce-2/notes.md

 ```
 ##3.
 Use a separate model for Product variations with one-to-many relationship
 - add product variations in admin view (TODO: build userview to add variation based on primary key for product (choice dropdown menu in the form))
+- show related data of product variations on the product detail view.
     - refer to related variation data in the template: {{ object.variation_set.all }} .
-    - you can iterate it over.
-    - you can make a selection choice on the page
+    - you can iterate it over to make a selection choice on the page.
+    - to make a portal table, just like in filemaker?
     ```
     <select class="'form-control">
     {% for vari_obj in object.variation_set.all %}